Minnesota Infant Care & Education Center

 Classrooms

-• Learn with their whole body and with all of their senses
+• Exploring with their whole body and senses

 Infant 1 Program Focus